dfonseca97/elasticsearch-cicd/README.md

 ## Further insights on the project

-More documentation about how the automatization was made possible on this repository's wiki.
+More documentation about how the automatization was made possible on this repository's wiki https://github.com/dfonseca97/elasticsearch-cicd/wiki